 Indicative Major Projects for the Coastal Tasman area between 2022/2023 to 2031/2032

 - Development of a new cycle facility from State Highway 60 to School Road (Lower Moutere). - Completion of Coastal Tasman Pipeline for delivery of water to the Coastal Tasman and Mapua areas (2018-2023).
-This project is subject to review of its need, scope and timing.

 Community Services